LS-Lab/KeYmaeraX-release/doc/develop.md

 Also make sure to read the [coding conventions](../CodingConventions.md).

-**WARNING:**
-The KeYmaera X project currently does not accept outside contributions, meaning pull requests on the `KeYmaeraX-release` repo won't be merged.
-However, issues are always welcome!

 ## Repo setup

 Some commits should be omitted from `git blame` by default